okikio/native/docs/manager/contributing.md

 ### Using Gitpod

-You can try out `@okikio/manager` using Gitpod:
+You can try out `@okikio/manager` using [Gitpod](https://www.gitpod.io/) (it's a free to use online IDE):

 [![Open In Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/okikio/native/blob/beta/packages/manager/README.md)

-By default Gitpod will start the dev script for you, but if you need to restart the dev script you can do so by typing into the terminal.
+You can start the dev script by typing into the terminal,

 ```bash
 pnpm --filter "@okikio/manager" exec -- npm test --watch